-ICE agent in Oregon arrested on sodomy charges
+ICE agent in Oregon arrested on sexual-abuse charges against a relative

-MEDFORD, Ore.
-(AP) — The Oregon State Police says that a U.S. Immigration and Customs Enforcement agent has been arrested on multiple counts of sodomy, the Oregonian/oregonlive.com reported.
+MEDFORD, Ore. — The Oregon State Police says that a U.S. Immigration and Customs Enforcement agent has been arrested on multiple counts of sexual assault against an underage female relative, the Oregonian/oregonlive.com reported.

 Officials said a statement that Blake V. Northway, a 55-year-old who lives in Medford, was taken into custody Thursday after a joint investigation between the immigration agency and state police, the newspaper reported.